 About the Ambassador Program

-The Alliance is launching a new Ambassador program.
-A cohort of 8 Ambassadors has been selected to serve a term beginning September 2016.
+A cohort of seven Ambassadors has been selected to serve a term September 2016-2018.
 Read more about this diverse group below, who was selected after a competitive application process.
-They began their roles in September 2016, after a three-day training program.
+They began their roles in September 2016, following a three-day training program.

 The Alliance Ambassador Program aims to provide individuals working in or with the social service workforce the opportunity become a leader, inform strategy and influence policy at the local, national and regional level in support of social service workforce strengthening efforts.
 Ambassadors will also play a leading role in growing awareness and interest in the work of the Global Social Service Workforce Alliance to plan, develop and support the social service workforce.
 Selection as an Ambassador is meant to be a rewarding experience that will further develop knowledge and relationships throughout the social service sector.